 Evaluating the criteria for inclusion on the lists, researchers found that 76 percent of those services or practices were justified because evidence showed no additional benefit with higher cost or risk to the patient.
 Overall, nearly half mentioned greater risk and about a quarter mentioned an unnecessarily high cost.

 “Our data show that the issue of cost was almost always raised in the context of a service being judged as good as other options but more expensive.
-We believe that specialty societies should seek greater opportunities to include within their Top 5 lists services that offer only small incremental benefits at much higher prices,” the authors concluded their review, published in the Journal of the American Medical Association.
+We believe that specialty societies should seek greater opportunities to include within their Top 5 lists services that offer only small incremental benefits at much higher prices,” the authors concluded their review, published in the

 For example, at the top of the American Academy of Pediatrics’ list is a call to end the routine prescription of antibiotics for viral infections, such as the common cold and sinusitis.
 Because antibiotics only kill bacteria and not viruses, over-prescribing contributes to antibiotic resistance and the spread of disease, as well as wastes money.